Slavery in Spain: Enslavement of Africans

-In 1442, Pope Eugene IV gave the Portuguese the right to explore Africa.
+In 1442, Pope Eugene IV gave the Portuguese the right to explore Sub-Saharan Africa.
 The Portuguese attempted to protect their findings from the Spanish, who were beginning to explore Africa contemporaneously.
 At that time, Spain was occupied by a Muslim power and the Catholic Church felt threatened.
 Protecting the church, Pope Nicholas V in 1452 gave the right to enslave anyone who was not practicing the Christian religion, known as the Dum Diversas.
 The Spanish government created the Asiento system, which functioned between the years of 1543 and 1834.
 The Asiento allowed other countries to sell people into slavery to the Spanish.
 A population by the late 16th century was mostly composed of individuals of African descent.
 Antumi Toasijé states in the Journal of Black Studies, "African peoples have an ancient presence in the Iberian Peninsula.
 In fact, Spanish identity especially has been forged on the frontlines of African and European interaction."